AshishY551/js_yt2/README.md

 Welcome to my JavaScript 2.0 learning repo!
 This is where I practice, experiment, and build projects while following lessons from YouTube tutorials (Previous JavaScript lessons + JavaScript 2.0 upgrade).

+Document my learnings so I can track progress step by step